dgraph-io/pydgraph/CONTRIBUTING.md

    This will:
    - Check for required tools (uv, trunk, docker)
    - Install pre-commit hooks
+   - Set up the correct Python version
+   - Create and configure a virtual environment
+   - Install all project dependencies

    **Note:** To automatically install missing tool dependencies (uv, trunk, docker), you can set `INSTALL_MISSING_DEPS` to `true`: